 If you would like to know more about the detailed guidance from HMRC on SDC, please refer to the government website.

 Impact of SDC status on expenses that can be paid

 If you’re subject to SDC then we can’t pay certain expenses for the duration of the assignment so it’s really important that we get your status correct.
-To find out more about what this means for the types of expenses you can claim and have reimbursed by us, please refer to our business costs and expenses guide.
+To find out more about what this means for the types of expenses you can claim and have reimbursed by us, please get in touch.